 How to Upgrade Your Beauty Routine for the New Year

 A new year symbolizes the chance for new memories, goals, and—of course—resolutions that you vow to see through until the following January.
 These positive lifestyle changes can be anything from hitting the gym more often to cutting back on fried, high-caloric foods.
 But what about tweaking our skin care routines—for the better?
-If you’re still making rookie beauty mistakes—think: sleeping with your makeup on (gasp!) or skipping daily sunscreen applications (double gasp!)—it’s time to make some changes.
-Even though we’re already a few weeks into 2017, it’s never too late to start caring for your body’s largest organ.
+If you’re still making rookie beauty mistakes—think: sleeping with your makeup on or skipping daily sunscreen applications—it’s time to make some changes.
 Ahead, we share eight tips on how to upgrade your current skin care routine so you can look and feel better all year long.
 Will you pledge to follow them?

 1. THROW AWAY EXPIRED PRODUCTS

 Are you salvaging every last bit of a moisturizer you splurged on five years ago?
 You may want to reconsider.
 The truth is, skin care products typically last between six months to one year.
 If your products have exceeded their expiration dates, it’s time to toss them.
 While often expired products can lose their efficacy, on occasion they can cause irritation or breakouts.

 2. GET SERIOUS ABOUT ANTI-AGING